-Signup form elements add content to your form, including text, buttons, and images.
-These blocks inform the visitor of the purpose of your signup form and allow them to interact with it.
+Sign-up form elements add content to your form, including text, buttons, images, and coupons.
+These blocks inform the visitor of the purpose of your sign-up form and allow them to interact with it.

-Use text blocks to configure text content for your form, including a headline, instructions, or other display text.
+Text blocks allow you to insert text content on your form, such as a headline, instructions, or other display text.
 Additionally, you can add an emoji using the emoji picker, or an inline image using the image URL input option.

 Button blocks allow you to gather and save information in Klaviyo about those who submit your form.
-A button can then direct the viewer to a different page on your website, subscribe them to SMS messaging, or close the form altogether.
+A button can allow the viewer to close or submit the form, direct them to a different page on your website, or subscribe them to SMS messaging.

 Choose one of the following actions for your button:

 The form will close and data won’t be submitted to Klaviyo.
 If an embedded form has a close form button on it, it will close when clicked, but will reopen the next time the page is reloaded.

 - Submit Form